thekaigonzalez/awe/README.md

 * The call stack is a stack of functions to be executed in order
 * Each function in the call stack is ran
 * Close the block, rinse and repeat

+## Differences

+This language has a different API than funLang, as it breaks statements down into smaller statements and etc to make it easier to parse different statements separately. funLang 3 coming soon